 Other financing options

 Almost any other entity or agency that deals with e-bike funding belongs here.
-The first option is Payl8r (powered by Klarna), which you can use for any of their participating stores.
+The first option is Social Money, trading as Payl8r (see WAU bike example here).
 You get 0% finance payable within 30 days.
 Terms and conditions apply and applications are subject to affordability and creditworthiness assessments.
 Other financial options are also available.

 You can also try out local loan schemes in your area (like this one offered to Malvern Hills riders) if you really want to take the time to look for more unique terms.
 In the case of the example mentioned, fees are usually applied after two weeks have elapsed, and loan amounts tend to vary a lot and are subject to careful discussion.

 A few words in conclusion

 Based on the facts stated above, UK e-bike riders are pretty blessed with their financing options.
 And we’re not just talking about the number of options, obviously.
 The 0% finance for relatively long terms in certain companies and retailers are definitely well worth availing, especially as most e-bike UK models aren’t exactly on the cheap side.